-Proto-industrialisation in Malaysia can be traced back to the late nineteenth century handloom textile industry in Terengganu, Kelantan and Pahang, where the division of labour in the form of wage or piece-rate work has already existed in the textile production process (Maznah 2021).
-Nevertheless, the handloom
+Proto-industrialisation in Malaysia can be traced back to the late 19th-century handloom textile industry in Terengganu, Kelantan and Pahang, where the division of labour in the form of wage or piece-rate work already existed in the textile production process (Maznah 2021).
+Nevertheless, the handloom industry was faced with a downtrend when cheaper chemical dyes were introduced and displaced workers from participating in the ancillary stages of the industry.
+This could have been the earliest form of technological unemployment in Malaya.
+Even the colonial interventions were unable to arrest the decline of this industry (ibid.).

 Expectedly, British colonial rule had a great impact on Malaya's industrialisation.
-Rajah Rasiah (2021) argues that the colonial government had helped modernising Malaya through four developmental restructurings.
-First, to establish and maintain order, regulations, and security.
+Rasiah (2021) argued that the colonial government had helped modernise Malaya through four developmental restructurings.
+First, to establish and maintain order, regulations and security.
 Second, to embark on a massive development and maintenance of infrastructure.
 Third, to introduce capital-intensive and power-driven technologies to mine tin and cultivate rubber effectively.
 Fourth, to encourage and administer the import of labour from India and China.
 These developmental restructurings had accelerated particularly the production and export of tin and rubber.
 The growing export of tin and rubber also attracted the branches of foreign banks and encouraged the establishment of local banks by independent traders (Muhamad 1996).
-Unquestionably, these restructurings had helped the development of Malaya.
+Unquestionably, these restructurings helped the development of the three basic characteristics of industrialisation required for the industrialisation of Malaya.

-Indeed, the development of the characteristics of industrialisation did power the emergence of modern manufacturing among small and medium enterprises (SMEs) to produce intermediate and capital goods such as processed food, textiles, furniture, rubber products, et cetera (cf. Rasiah 2021).
-Regardless of this new development, tin and rubber were still contributing over 90% of British colonial government's tax revenue prior to Malaya's independence (ibid.).
-According to Ariff (1973), however, this export sector had a very little spill over effect to the domestic economy due to the absence of forward and backward production linkages.
-Moreover, the income-remitting and import-consuming also undercut the growth of domestic economy.
+Indeed, the development of the characteristics of industrialisation did power the emergence of modern manufacturing among small and medium enterprises (SMEs) to produce intermediate and capital goods such as processed food, textiles, furniture, rubber products, etc. (cf. Rasiah 2021).
+Regardless of this new development, tin and rubber were still contributing over 90% of the British colonial government's tax revenue prior to Malaya's independence (ibid.).
+According to Ariff (1973), however, this export sector had very little spillover effect on the domestic economy due to the absence of forward and backward production linkages.
+Moreover, the income-remitting and import-consuming also undercut the growth of the domestic economy.

-After independence, the Malaysian government immediately restructured the industrial policies to solve the aforementioned issues, in addition to poverty, income inequality and unemployment (Ariff 1973).
-Post-independence Malaysian industrialisation can be broadly organised into two phases: Phase 1 (1958-1990) and Phase 2 (1991-present) (See Rasiah and Krishnan 2020, 704-714).
-During Phase 1, the agglomeration effects of industrial activities with employments under the first import-substituting industrialisation (1958-1970) had contributed to the reduction of poverty.
-Subsequently, the export-oriented industrialisation (1970-1981) was introduced to stimulate investments and employment.
-The second import-substituting industrialisation (1981-1986) was then launched to establish heavy industries and to stimulate technological upgrading.
-However, little efforts were given to the latter.
-Phase 2 industrialisation is characterised by high-tech and high value-added industrial policy since 1991 until the present.
-Strategies to spearhead the two phases of industrialisation such as industrial zones, export processing zones, technology parks and regional corridors (see Rasiah and Krishnan 2020) have encouraged the agglomeration of industrial activities and foreign direct investment (FDI), especially in electrical and electronic industry.
-The success of Phase 2 has generated countless of employment opportunities, knowledge transfer and the emergence of local technopreneurs and technology firms (Chin 2019).
-Through these strategic industrial policies, Malaysia had transitioned successfully from an agricultural to an industrial economy and set up an example for many developing countries.
+After independence, the Malaysian government immediately restructured the industrial policies to solve the aforementioned issues, in addition to poverty, income inequality and unemployment (ibid.).
+Post-independence Malaysian industrialisation can be broadly organised into two phases: Phase 1 (1958-1990) and Phase 2 (1991-present) (Rasiah and Krishnan 2020, 704-714).
+During Phase 1, the agglomeration effects of industrial activities with employment under the first import-substituting industrialisation (1958-1970) contributed to the reduction of poverty.
+Subsequently, export-oriented industrialisation (1970-1981) was introduced to stimulate investments and employment.
+The second importsubstituting industrialisation (1981-1986) was then launched to establish heavy industries and to stimulate technological upgrading.
+However, little effort was given to the latter.
+Phase 2 industrialisation is characterised by high-tech and high value-added industrial policy from 1991 until the present.
+Strategies to spearhead the two phases of industrialisation such as industrial zones, export processing zones, technology parks and regional corridors (Rasiah and Krishnan 2020) have encouraged the agglomeration of industrial activities and foreign direct investment (FDI), especially in the electrical and electronic industry.
+The success of Phase 2 has generated countless employment opportunities, knowledge transfer and the emergence of local technopreneurs and technology firms (Chin 2019).
+Through these strategic industrial policies, Malaysia transitioned successfully from an agricultural to an industrial economy and set up an example for many developing countries.